 We are now in the year 1832: and Matthias is 55 years of age, living in New York City near the Five Points.

 Interestingly Matthews succeeded in convincing three wealthy merchants named Sylvester Mills, Benjamin Folger, and Elijah Pierson to support his vision of Zion and the New Jerusalem.

-Surprisingly Sylvester H Mills ‘was sent to the Bloomingdale Asylum, quite out of his mind,’ while Prophet Matthias is ‘sent to the lunatic hospital, at Bellevue’ as he was judged to be both an ‘imposter and a vagabond,’ as reported in the Nantucket Inquirer.
+Unfortunately, Sylvester H Mills was sent to the Bloomingdale Asylum, quite out of his mind.
+In contrast, Prophet Matthias is ‘sent to the lunatic hospital, at Bellevue’ judged to be both an ‘imposter and a vagabond,’ as reported in the Nantucket Inquirer.

-At Westchester County Court Judge Ruggles said.
+At Westchester County Court Judge Ruggles said, and we quote.
 ‘There was not sufficient evidence of the allegations that the deceased had come to his death from the culpable negligence of the prisoner, and therefore the jury could not find a verdict of guilty.’

 Surprisingly all the charges are rescinded by Benjamin Folger, resulting in the acquittal of Matthews (Prophet Matthias)

 Matthews was found guilty of whipping his daughter; however, at the trial, she wrote a letter stating that she, quote.
 ‘Respectfully pray the court to enter a null prosequi therein accordingly.’ signed, Isabella Laisdell.’